Skip to content

 Opening Hours

 The MINCETUR inventory states visiting hours from 07:00 to 16:30.
-Season, special events, maintenance, or local regulations may alter the schedule, so on the day of travel, heed the notices at the ticket office and entrance.
+Season, special events, maintenance, or local regulations may change the schedule, so check notices at the ticket office and entrance on your travel day.

-For practical planning, Transport in Peru, Travel Costs in Peru, Climate in Peru, and Packing List Peru are also relevant.
+For practical planning, Transportation in Peru, Travel Costs in Peru, Climate in Peru, and Peru Packing List are also relevant.

-• Start early: Stairs and terraces are often quieter in the mornings, and light and temperatures are usually more pleasant.
+• Start Early: In the mornings, stairs and terraces are often quieter, and light and temperatures are usually more pleasant.

 • Shoes: Sturdy soles help on steps, dust, stones, and uneven paths.